samuko-things-archive/smc_l298n_cppserial_lib/README.md

     cmake --build ./build/
     ````
     ````
-    ./build/example_control_code
+    ./build/motor_control
     ````

-- You can follow the pattern used in the example in your own code.
+- You can follow the pattern used in the example `motor_control.cpp` in your own code.

 ## Basic Library functions and usage